YukiAttano/responsive_ux/README.md

 Library to create Responsive UI more easily

-The current state is under active development and is not expected to change.
+The current state is under active development but is considered stable.

+I recommend to take a look at the [example project](https://responsiveux.web.app)

 ## Features